rucliujn/JDsearch/README.md

 For all the list fields (end with \'list\') in our files, we concat the element in them with \'\_\' as seperator.
 For all the fields containing term id (query, history_qry_list,name,brand_name,category_name_{1,2,3,4}), we concat the term id in text with \'\030\' as seperator (viewed as `^X` in vim).

-Noticing that there exists some missing products in our dataset, `product_data.txt` doesn't contain metadata about these products.
+Noticing that there exists some missing products in our dataset, `product_meta_data.txt` doesn't contain metadata about these products.

 In the history part of data, if a user interacted with mutiple products under a one query, these behaviors will be separated to multiple interactions.